rd235/nsutils/README.md

 ## netnsjoin: join another network namespace

 **netnsjoin** runs a command in the net namespace of another process.
-This command requires root access or at least the CAP_NET_ADMIN capability.
+This command requires root access or at least the `CAP_NET_ADMIN` capability.
-Users with CAP_NET_ADMIN capability are allowed to join all the namespaces thay have access to but the *real* namespace (i.e. the net namespace of process 1).
+Users with `CAP_NET_ADMIN` capability are allowed to join all the namespaces they have access to but the *real* namespace (i.e. the net namespace of process 1).

 **netnsjoin** does not need the net namespace to be *mounted*, see